chifamba/dzinza-python/README.md

-# Dzinza Family Tree API
+# Dzinza Family Tree Application

 Dzinza Family Tree is a web application for building and managing family trees, featuring a **Python Flask backend API** and a **React frontend**.
 It allows users to register, log in, add individuals, define relationships, and explore the family structure visually using React Flow.
+The backend uses a flask API to manage the family tree data.
+The frontend is a react application which provides a clean interface to manage the family tree.

 ## Features
+* **Backend:** Flask API for managing data (Python).
 * User registration and login (Admin/User roles) via API.
 * **Backend:** Flask API for managing data (Python).
 * **Frontend:** React single-page application (Vite).